Electrophysiology Study / Ablation

 About this service

-An electrophysiology study (EP Study or EPS) is an invasive test to evaluate the electrical functioning of your heart.
+An electrophysiology study (EP study) is an invasive test to evaluate the electrical functioning of your heart.

 At Mater Private Network's Dublin hospital we treat more electrophysiology and arrhythmia patients than any other centre in Ireland.
 Patients are cared for in a dedicated electrophysiology treatment suite equipped for state-of-the-art diagnostic, ablation and device implantation procedures - available 24 hours a day.

 The procedure involves wires (catheter electrodes) which are passed through a vein in your groin and are carefully placed at specific positions within your heart to record the electrical activity.
 You will be sedated for this procedure to make you more comfortable.